JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/classes.rst

 .. _linearnonlinearvarchanges:

 FV3-JEDI ships with a linearized version of the FV3 dynamical core named FV3-JEDI-LINEARMODEL.
 Note that the linear model comes in a separate repository though it builds only as part of FV3-JEDI.
+The linear model is a global model only and does not currently support regional and nested domains.

 An example of the configuration is shown below.